hisekaldma/Polyhymnia/documentation/index.md

     C# Eb F# Ab

+### Octaves
-Notes are assumed to be in the in the middle octave if you don’t write anything else.
-To play notes in other octaves, just add the octave after the note.
+Notes are assumed to be in the in the middle octave by default.
+To play notes in other octaves, just add the number of the octave after the note.

     C4 Eb5 F2 Ab3

+Octaves are numbered the way they are in most MIDI software, where middle C is C3.
+This means that the lowest octave is -2, and the highest octave is 8.

 ### Chords
 A chord is a set of three or more notes played together.
 They are based on a root note, and can be major (`M`), minor (`m`), diminished (`dim`), augmented (`aug`), or dominant (`dom`).